How Does a Pandemic Change Art Marketing?

 No Political Debates Here

 I’m not making a political statement here.
-You have your opinion already and are not interested in mine if we disagree.
+You have your opinion already and likely are not interested in mine if we disagree.
 There shouldn’t be any politics in a pandemic anyway.
 Short of World War III, there is no more urgent reason to rise above politics and make decisions, popular or not, based on the public good.
 Unfortunately, things were too fractured before Covid-19 hit the global community like a freight train into a semi stuck on the tracks.

 The things we know for sure is Covid is potent, highly contagious, and currently has no enemies.
 There is no vaccine or therapeutics to stop it.
 We’re hoping for a Hail Mary solution by the end of the year, but you can’t make plans on that outcome.
 I hope I’m wrong, but I think under the best outcome that we will be well into 2021 before there is a common belief that the danger has passed.
 We must be prepared for things to go longer.